Tennessee Rep. Justin Jones unanimously reappointed to House by Nashville Council

 "Justin Jones has been elected to the vacancy of Tennessee House 52 pursuant to the state law and the rules governing the Metropolitan Council," Vice Mayor Jim Shulman announced at Monday's specially called meeting, as cheers erupted in the gallery.

 Metro Council rules ordinarily require members to wait four weeks before filling vacancies in the state legislature.
-But no members objected to moving faster in this case.
+It would have only taken two dissenting members to prevent a suspension of the rules.
+Had that happened, Tennessee's legislative session may have been adjourned by the time Jones was reseated.

+"I know that community members called and emailed us, and I think they did a great job because we didn't have a single objection to suspension of the rules today," said Council Member Sandra Sepulveda.

 Ahead of the meeting, at least 30 councilmembers released statements declaring their intent to vote Jones back into the District 52 seat.
 He needed a simple majority of the 40-member council to reclaim the seat.